 The Chelsea Art Society flourished, survived two World Wars, and was revived in 1946 by Alfred Egerton Cooper RBA.

-Its current President is Luke Martineau.
-There are currently around 100 Members and artists are invited to join the Society through having shown exceptional work at the exhibition over a three year period.
+Its current President is Alice Hall.
+There are currently around 110 Members and artists are invited to join the Society through having shown exceptional work at the exhibition over a three year period.
 The majority of exhibitors tend to be residents of the Royal Borough of Kensington and Chelsea but are free to apply from all over the UK.

 Traditionally, the Mayors of Chelsea have always been patrons of the Society.
 Other past patrons have included Lord Olivier, Joyce Grenfell, Lord Thornycroft and Lord Rawlinson of Ewell QC.
 Present patrons include The Earl Cadogan DL.
-There are also distinguished honorary members, including Ken Howard OBE RA RWS NEAC.
+Over time, we have had many distinguished honorary members, including Ken Howard OBE RA RWS NEAC who died in September 2022.
+Past President, Trevor Chamberlain ROI RSMA, is now an Honorary Member.